The McConnell Foundation has three focus areas guiding its work, including Communities. Learn more in our Overview section.

 Resilience: “The concept of resilience links social and ecological systems, people and nature, and can be addressed locally at the level of the individual, family, or community, and nationally or even globally.
 Individual resilience grows by acquiring skills, assets, confidence, leadership abilities, and access to knowledge and social networks.
 Communities are stronger when there is abundant social capital, a dynamic civil society, supportive informal networks, and a culture of active citizenship.”
 (In a World of Unpredictable Change, What Canada Needs Most is Resilience, J.W.
 McConnell Family Foundation, 2011.)

-These can be: youth and seniors centres, neighbourhood roundtables, information and knowledge sharing networks and systems, informal gathering places, Indigenous healing and wellness centres, libraries or welcome groups for newcomers.
+These can be programs at: youth and seniors centres, neighbourhood roundtables, information and knowledge sharing networks and systems, informal gathering places, Indigenous healing and wellness centres, libraries or welcome groups for newcomers.
 We want people, within and through their communities, to have the necessary resources to enhance their lives and to affect policy changes for their own wellbeing, at the neighbourhood level or through larger community networks.

 We will support organizations and networks to create the conditions that address systemic socio-economic barriers affecting marginalized, racialized or underrepresented communities.